Kiwithing/trains/README.md

 * Sorting is (acending) is enabled.
 * Entries can be deleted using a deletion link.
 * CSVs handle the creation and updating of entries.
-Entries use the Run Number as the primary identifier, assuming that there'll only be one unique Run Number per Train Line.
+Entries use the Run Number as the primary identifier, assuming that there'll only be no duplicate Run Numbers within a Train Line.